Go to content

 The stars of summer, salads can be composed in a thousand and one ways.
 Green salads, tomato salads, cucumber salads, corn salads and all kinds of raw vegetables, not to mention pasta salads, rice salads, lentil salads, potato salads, etc. In short, you have tried them all.
 So, rather than searching in vain for new recipes, give your own a boost.
 And how do you do that?
 By adding amazing foods like sprouted seeds.
 If you have never heard of them, they are germinating micropods of aromatic plants, legumes and cereals.
 Their nutritional qualities are spectacular, as they are extremely rich in vitamins, minerals, fibre, antioxidants, etc., and their taste makes them a great addition to any recipe.

-Fennel microfoots, for example, add a hint of aniseed to your salad, alfalfa for freshness, wheat germ for a very green taste, radish shoots for a spicy touch: it's up to you to try them out!
+For example, rely on fennel microgreens to bring a small aniseed note to your salad, alfalfa for freshness, wheat sprouts for their very green taste, radish sprouts for spicy notes: it's up to you to test them!

 Sea lettuce, dulse, sea beans, nori, spirulina, kombu: there are many varieties of seaweed that can be cooked.
-Some can be found in the fresh sections of organic supermarkets, while others are sold dried or in flakes in Asian grocery stores.
+Some can be found in the fresh produce sections of organic stores, others in Asian grocery stores, sold dried or in flakes.
 Their nutritional properties are exceptional.
-In particular, they are high in protein, omega-3s, vitamins and trace elements such as iodine, essential for healthy body functions.
+They notably contain a lot of protein, omega-3, vitamins, and trace elements like iodine, essential for the proper functioning of the body.

-To get started, don't come back from the beach with a bucket full of seaweed, but start with wakame, which has a rather light taste and can be eaten both raw, after rehydration, and cooked.
-This summer, we're cooking it up in salads, as in these recipes for Wakame Seaweed Salad and Japanese Seaweed Salad.
+To get started, don't come back from the beach with your bucket full of seaweed, but start with wakame, which has a rather light taste and can be eaten both raw, after rehydrating it, and cooked.
+This summer, cook it in a salad as in these wakame seaweed salad and Japanese-style seaweed salad recipes.

-With all these great recipes for grilled vegetables, salads and even super-salads when enhanced with superfoods, this is the perfect opportunity to reconcile vegetarians and barbak lovers around the barbecue. to reconcile vegetarians and barbecue lovers!
+With all these wonderful recipes for grilled vegetables, salads, and even super-salads when enhanced with superfoods, this is the perfect opportunity to reconcile vegetarians and barbecue lovers around the grill!